 HRM Earphone Heart Rate Monitor

 LG created a replacement for the standard strap and watch of a heart rate monitor – one that is sleeker and even smarter.
 Their earphone heart rate monitor will track metabolic heart rate, oxygen consumption, distance, and calories burned all while playing tunes while you work out.
 The earphones are connected to a small device that is easily clipped to your waistband or arm.
 It then syncs with your smart phone to provide the most up to date information on your workout.
-Exercise provides many benefits, one of which is hearing loss!
+Exercise provides many benefits, including reducing some of the side effects of hearing loss.
 If you already wear hearing aids, this product may not be for you, but it is an exciting development in the wearable world.

 Sneak Peak at CES 2016